Reduction of exact structures: Definitions and basic properties

 form an exact structure $\mathcal{E}_{min}$, called the split exact structure.
 In fact, every exact structure on $\A$ contains all split exact sequences \cite[Lemma 2.7]{Bu}, which makes $\mathcal{E}_{min}$ the minimum in the lattice $\Ex(\A)$ of all exact structures on $\A$.

-If $\mathcal{A}$ is weakly idempotent complete, then each retraction is isomorphic to a split sequence as above, hence the exact structure $\mathcal{E}_{min}$ is formed by all pairs $(s,r)$ of sections with retractions. \end{proposition}
+If $\mathcal{A}$ is weakly idempotent complete, then each retraction can be completed to a split sequence as above, hence the exact structure $\mathcal{E}_{min}$ is formed by all pairs $(s,r)$ of sections with retractions. \end{proposition}

 \begin{example} Let $S \subset (\mN,+)$ be a submonoid, that is, $S$ is an additively closed set containing zero.
 Consider the category $\mathcal{A}_S$ of vector spaces $V$ over a field $k$ of dimension $\dim_k V \in S$.
 For a short exact sequence in $\mod k$